 In a contractual context, the jurisprudence has provided the purchaser who suffered damage in connection with the purchased product with the possibility of referring to the supplier's failure to comply with its duty to inform.
-Thus, it has become obligatory for the supplier to provide such information (eg, by providing a note).
-This duty to inform also applies to products that are harmless (Cass 2nd civ, 27 April 1977), but will be applied more strictly as the possibility of danger arising from a product increases (Cass Com, 3 January 1977).
+Thus, it has become obligatory for the supplier to provide such information (by providing a note).